AAbhi256/Awesome-PhD-CV/README.md

 | Venue and novelty matter | Impact, scale, and real-world deployment matter |
 | Readers are domain experts | First reader is an ATS parser, then a recruiter, then an engineer |

-**The "Key Relevant Projects" section is the most important thing to customize.** For every application, ask: *which of my projects is most relevant to this specific team's work?* An AV perception team wants to see detection/segmentation work.
+**The "Selected Projects" section is the most important thing to customize.** For every application, ask: *which of my projects is most relevant to this specific team's work?* An AV perception team wants to see detection/segmentation work.
 A mapping team wants SLAM/HD map work.
 Swap your projects accordingly — do not send the same resume everywhere.

 Open-source projects with GitHub stars are particularly powerful: they prove not just that you can build something, but that **others rely on your code** — which is exactly what production teams want to hire.